arghyamaji21/python3_docs/python3/README.md

-This repository contains detailed implementation of data structures in pyhton and operations on a csv file in pyhton \
+This repository contains detailed implementation of data structures in python and operations on a csv file in python \
 1: Lists \
 2: Tuples \
 3: Dictionary \